Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Deliberate misspellings and mispronunciations should not be reproduced in the translation unless plot-pertinent.

-• Do not translate onomatopoeia (sound words) that a Hungarian audience would understand (e.g. "ew", "shh") when used in isolation.
+• Do not translate interjections that a Hungarian audience would understand (e.g. "ew", "shh" and "hey" when not used as a greeting, etc.) when used in isolation.
+Exception: do translate "wow".

 • Do not use currency symbols.
 Write them out (dollár, font, euró).